Princess Cécile Marie of Bourbon-Parma: Early life and family

-Princess Cécile was born on 12 April 1935.
-She was the daughter of Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, a Carlist claimant to the Spanish throne, and Madeleine de Bourbon-Busset, the daughter of the Count de Lignières and a member of a cadet branch of the House of Bourbon.
-She was the younger sister of Princess Marie-Françoise, Prince Carlos Hugo, and Princess Marie Thérèse and an older sister of Princess Marie des Neiges and Prince Sixtus Henry.
-She was a niece of Austrian empress Zita of Bourbon-Parma.
+Princess Cécile Marie was born on 12 April 1935 as the fourth children and third daughter of Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, the Carlist claimant to the Spanish throne and Head of the House of Bourbon-Parma, and his wife Madeleine de Bourbon-Busset, the daughter of the Count de Lignières and a member of a cadet branch of the House of Bourbon.
+She was the younger sister of Princess Marie-Françoise, Prince Carlos Hugo, and Princess Marie-Thérèse and an older sister of Princess Marie des Neiges and Prince Sixtus Henry.
+She was also a niece of the last Austrian Empress Zita of Bourbon-Parma.

 Princess Cécile was educated in the United States, Quebec, and in Allier before finishing her studies at the Institut Catholique de Paris.
-On 22 April 1955, she was presented as a debutante at a coming out ball hosted by her parents at the Hôtel Ritz Paris.
+She then studied political law at the Sorbonne University in Paris and at the Complutense University of Madrid.

 Her father bestowed her with the title Countess of Poblet.
+During her youth, the Princess was active in society: on 22 April 1955, she was presented as a debutante at a coming out ball hosted by her parents at the Hôtel Ritz Paris.
+She also attended events such as a reception and party at the Hotel Wellington in Madrid in 1959 or the Paris Ball held at the French Embassy in Brussels in 1960.